-Cultural Namibia: Self Drive
+Cultural Namibia: Self-Drive

 From Windhoek to Windhoek

-Tour Description
+Tour Overview

-Explore Namibia's rich cultural heritage alongside its breathtaking natural wonders.
 Discover UNESCO and RAMSAR heritage sites, and immerse yourself in the vibrant history of the Damara, Himba, Ovambo, and San peoples for an authentic Namibian experience.
 Engage with the Himba people in Khowarib and Hoanib River, experience the rugged beauty of Kaokoveld, and discover Ovamboland's traditional lifestyle.
 Explore Grootfontein and delve into Bushmanland at Fiume Bush Camp for insights into San/Bushmen traditions.

 Go Big Five spotting in Etosha National Park - this park promises unforgettable wildlife encounters, against the backdrop of the iconic Etosha Pan.